-Figure 8.4 shows the difference between very few measuring points (left side) and much more measuring points (right side) on the same length of scanning path.
+Figure 8.4 shows the difference between very few impulses (left side) and much more impulses (right side) on the same length of scanning path.
 Therefor the second record (right side) shows much more details and also smaller objects can be seen.